templep/templep.github.io/index.md

 In 2020, I was PC member of the _Artifact Track_ but also the _Challenge Solution Track_ of [SPLC'20](https://splc2020.net/) organized in Montreal, Canada but held online due to the Covid19 pandemic situation from the 19th to the 23th of October 2020.
 In 2021, I serve as a [co-chair](https://splc2021.net/committees/organization) of the complete _Solution Track_ (evaluation of new cases but also solutions) at [SPLC'21](https://splc2021.net/) organized in Leicester, England, UK from the 6th to the 11th of September 2021.

-I was PC member of the [1st Workshop on Computational Intelligence for Software Product Lines (CI4SPL)](https://ci4spl.github.io/) which will be held in conjunction with SPLC2018 in September 2018 in Gothenburg, Sweden.
+I have also served as a PC member for the FAT* 2020 conference (now named FAccT) and MaLTeSQuE 2021.

 # Review activities
 I made reviews for:
  * TSE (for Dr. Gilles Perrouin)
+ * TOSEM
  * JSS
  * SoSyM
+ * IEEE Trans.-IFS
- * IEEE T-IFS
+ * IEEE Trans. on Reliability
  * SEAMS (for Prof. Jean-Marc Jézéquel)
  * ESEM (for Dr. Mathieu Acher)

  In 2019, I received a Best Reviewer Award from SoSyM that recognizes me as one of the ["Top 1% of SoSyM Reviewers"](https://www.sosym.org/reviewer_awards/).
+ I am now on the [distinguished TOSEM reviewers board](https://dl.acm.org/journal/tosem/distinguished-reviewers-board).

 # Supervision & Jury Member

-I am currently helping in the supervision of two PhD students: Géraldin Nanfack (PhD student under the supervision of Prof. Benoît Frénay) and Sophie Fortz (PhD student under the supervision of Dr. Gilles Perrouin).
+I am currently helping in the supervision of three PhD students: Géraldin Nanfack (PhD student under the supervision of Prof. Benoît Frénay), Sophie Fortz (PhD student under the supervision of Dr. Gilles Perrouin), and Antoine Gratia that made a Master's thesis on modeling the variability of CNN architectures and that is now starting a PhD at the university of Namur under the supervision of Dr. Gilles Perrouin.
 During my PhD, I have worked with Clémentine Delambily, Hugo Martin and Léo Noël-Baron; all of them were brillant student helping during summers 2017 and 2018.

 In June 2019, I was member of the jury (president jury) at the defense of _Samraa Alzubi_.
 She defended her Master thesis in cybersecurity entitled _Black-Box Adversarial Reprogramming Attack Against Convolutional Neural Networks Using Genetic Algorithm_.